addywaddy/bonafide/README.md

     =>

-    {email: "" :errors {:email "Cannot be blank" :name "Cannot be blank"}}
+    {:email "" :errors {:email "Cannot be blank" :name "Cannot be blank"}}

 ```